ldgh/NAToRA_Public/README.md

 	-lista					List containing excluded individuals
 	-input					File containing the kinship matrix
 	-output					GML output file name
-	-plink					SSignals that it’s a PLINK’s file
+	-plink					Signals that it’s a PLINK’s file
 	-reap					Signals that it’s a REAP’s file
 	-default				Signals that it’s NAToRA’s model file -split					splits ID by _ in order to decrease the label